muradbu/winget-script/README.md

 > ⚠ Manual installation does not receive auto updates, but is the only option without installing Windows Store on LTSC ⚠

-## Pre-requisites

-This guide assumes you have [App Installer](https://www.microsoft.com/en-us/p/app-installer/9nblggh4nns1) installed, which was included in my LTSC IoT installation by default.

-You can check if you have App Installer installed by opening `Windows Settings > Apps > Apps & Features` and checking the list of programs for App Installer.

 ## Installing Dependencies

 * Open an elevated (administrator) PowerShell prompt and keep it open throughout this guide.